johnnyRose/PiSpy/README.md

 # PiSpy
-A cloud-based policy engine for the Internet of Things.
+_A cloud-based policy engine for the Internet of Things._

+Keep it modular and simple!